 The spacious and comfortable cabin of the Boom supersonic, will allow passengers to relax, work or entertain themselves during flights.
 And in many cases, reach their destination before any sort of unpleasant jet-lag takes effect on the traveler’s body.

 Added to this, this revolutionary aircraft is designed so that the airlines that operate them can offer their services at the cost of a regular business-class ticket, making it an unbeatable commercial proposal that includes exclusivity, luxury, comfort and a lot of speed.

 With respect to environmental sustainability, Boom says that his supersonic aircraft will not contaminate the environment further, nor will it cause more noise than the commercial aircraft we know today.

 Blake Scholl, CEO and founder of Boom, explains what the objective of his ambitious commercial project is: “Speed is not about going faster; it’s about being closer.
 It’s about making distant places feel like they’re around the corner.
 If we can fly twice as fast, the world becomes twice as small, approaching distant lands and facilitating the encounter.”

-The first test flights of Boom supersonic aircraft will be carried out at the end of 2018.
+The first test flights of the Boom supersonic aircraft were carried out at the end of 2018.
 It is expected that by 2025, the company will deliver its first units.
 Companies such as Virgin Airlines and Japan Airlines have already expressed their intention to acquire dozens of units of the new supersonic aircraft.

 For now, plane lovers will have to wait a few more years for the return of supersonic flights to be finally a reality.